epaule/Physalia-Manual-Genome-Curation/Session3.2.md

-## Now we have 3 dual curation maps for curation:
+## Now we have 3 dual haplotype curation maps for curation:

 Choose one of the following to work on: